paytrail/documentation/content/payments/e2-interface/fields.md

 #### `ITEM_UNIT_PRICE[N] (*)`
 The price for a single product with **up to two decimals**.

+Value can be negative for individual products, but whole order total amount must be positive value.

 If `VAT_IS_INCLUDED = 0`, this is price excluding VAT.
 Price may be negative value if discount is given.

 #### `ITEM_VAT_PERCENT[N] (*)`